Fill out the form below and a Beverage License Specialist will reach out about a liquor license soon.

 Monroe County Liquor License

-If you want to run a business or event where alcohol is sold, it's important to consider getting your Monroe County beer and wine license or liquor license.
+If you want to run a business or event where alcohol is sold, it’s important to consider getting your Monroe County liquor license or beer and wine license.
 The process may be complicated and involves a lot of steps, but it is still important to educate yourself on the requirements in order for the application process to be successful.
 Those who are concerned about the process hitting a standstill or the license application being rejected, or who simply do not have the time for this level of paperwork, can contact a third-party service, such as Beverage License Specialists, to complete the application on their behalf.